facuspagnuolo/hardhat-local-networks-config-plugin/README.md

 # hardhat-local-networks-config-plugin

-Allow loading network configs for Hardhat projects in home file
+Allow loading network configs for Hardhat projects from external file.

 ## What